Riemann-Roch Theory for Graph Orientations: Abstract

 \section{Abstract}

-We develop a new framework for investigating linear equivalence of divisors on graphs using a generalization of Gioan's cycle-cocycle reversal system for partial orientations.
+We develop a new framework for investigating linear equivalence of divisors on graphs using a generalization of Gioan's cycle--cocycle reversal system for partial orientations.
 An oriented version of Dhar's burning algorithm is introduced and employed in the study of acyclicity for partial orientations.
-We then show that the Baker-Norine rank of a partially orientable divisor is one less than the minimum number of directed paths which need to be reversed in the generalized cycle-cocycle reversal system to produce an acyclic partial orientation.
-These results are applied in providing new proofs of the Riemann-Roch theorem for graphs as well as Luo's topological characterization of rank-determining sets.
+We then show that the Baker--Norine rank of a partially orientable divisor is one less than the minimum number of directed paths which need to be reversed in the generalized cycle--cocycle reversal system to produce an acyclic partial orientation.
+These results are applied in providing new proofs of the Riemann--Roch theorem for graphs as well as Luo's topological characterization of rank-determining sets.
 We prove that the max-flow min-cut theorem is equivalent to the Euler characteristic description of orientable divisors and extend this characterization to the setting of partial orientations.
-Furthermore, we demonstrate that $Pic^{g-1}(G)$ is canonically isomorphic as a $Pic^{0}(G)$-torsor to the equivalence classes of full orientations in the cycle-cocycle reversal system acted on my directed path reversals.
+Furthermore, we demonstrate that $Pic^{g-1}(G)$ is canonically isomorphic as a $Pic^{0}(G)$-torsor to the equivalence classes of full orientations in the cycle--cocycle reversal system acted on by directed path reversals.
 Efficient algorithms for computing break divisors and constructing partial orientations are presented.